learn-co-curriculum/phase-1-embedded-videos-lab/README.md

   to click play

 The `width` and `height` attributes are also important.
-These set the size of the video, just as with other HTML tags.
+These set the size of the video in pixels, just as with other HTML tags.
 However, it is good practice to set these to specific values.
 Without them, the video element may flicker while the page is loading.

 The `source` tag is only ever used for multiple media resources, as we have in our example.
 The `src` attribute of `source` is always required, as it is the